The Dew Is Thick On The Grass

 When in this situation, the first thing I do is go through a quick meditation process.
 I dump as many irrelevant thoughts as I can find while at the same time I ground, clear and center myself.
 I have no idea what the topic will be so when that is done my next task is to find the topic.

 The basic intent behind the topic is already there, I spoke of this near the beginning of this composition.
 Intent is comprised of a number of elements, and since all of these are “energies” you can look at ones intent as having its own frequencies.
-I use the plural because it has of various aspects and so rather than being a single note it is more like a chord.
+I use the plural because it has various aspects.
+The energy is more like a chord than a single note.
 It also has with it an element of self separate from mind.
-I have a feel for these energies as I am familiar with them, though at one time I had to focus a great deal more, at times down to each thought because I was still creating and strengthening them.
+I have a feel for these energies as I am familiar with them, though at one time I had to focus a great deal more, sometimes down to each thought I could perceive because I was still creating and strengthening them.

 So I have this energy or chord and I strengthen it so it “fills me”.
 I also add to it by imagining all the people who may read my piece and along with it the thought that whatever I write will be of the greatest benefit to them as a whole.
-This does not mean I try to picture individuals; I simply have the thought of “all the people who will be affected by this piece” and make it important which one does by increasing their focus on the thought.
+This does not mean I try to picture individuals; I simply have the thought of “all the people who will be affected by this piece” and make it important.
+We do this by increasing our focus on the thought.

-I do not know what is in their highest good or best interests but do not need to.
+I am not consciously aware of what is everyone's highest good or best interests but do not need to.
 Adding this thought brings their needs into the mix, so to speak, and they become part of the chord I referred to.
 When I have the chord and through focus make it stronger I allow my mostly freed up mind to wander over and through open fields of potential.

 I do not latch onto any ideas that come to mind; instead I simply try to experience each idea, as a “vibration” rather than a word(s).
 It is like randomly exploring a great library of ideas, touching each one but never lingering.
 And remember I am speaking figuratively.
 The energy of my base intent and that of each idea I touch interact.
 The reaction is also a vibration and when all three resonates together in harmony, somewhat how striking one tuning forks induces the same vibration in another tuning fork of the same pitch, I have a possible topic.